Iceland Travel FAQ!

 Q: How much does it cost to rent a car in Iceland?

-A: I rented a small, economy-size car through Orange Car Rentals in Keflavik, which cost just over $50/day.
-In Akureyri, when traveling solo, I rented an economy-sized car on short notice through Avis, & it cost me $100/day.
-Then, with friends, we needed a larger car, & rented a Land Rover Discovery, which ran us about $100/day.
-So the short answer is: renting a car in Iceland will cost you between $50-100+ per day, depending on the size of the vehicle & any extras you purchase.
-Camper vans will start at about $120/day, & go up from there.
+A: A small, economy-size car rented through Orange Car Rentals in Keflavik, cost just over $50/day.
+In Akureyri, I rented an economy-sized car on short notice through Avis, & it cost me $100/day.
+Renting a car in advance in Iceland (like most places) will SAVE you money!!
+With my friends, we needed a larger car, so we rented a Land Rover Discovery; this ran about $100/day.
+Renting a car in Iceland will cost you about $50-100+ per day, depending on vehicle size & extras purchased.
+Camper vans start at about $120/day ~ & are a great way to go if you want to save money by car-camping.

 Q: What’s it like to drive in Iceland?